Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

 Different Varieties of Cedarwood

-- Cedarwood Himalayan is used in insecticides and also for its antifungal properties to prevent infection.
+- Cedarwood Himalayan is used in insecticides.

 Cedarwood And Sandalwood Oils And How To Use Them?